- Supply chain management is coordinating the movement of all goods, services, materials, and information involved in your business operations

-Growing eCommerce brands use fulfilment centers (FCs) and third-party logistics providers (3PLs) to reduce fulfillment costs.
-This is especially important or international merchants who face greater shipping distances.
+Growing eCommerce brands use fulfillment centers (FCs) and third-party logistics providers (3PLs) to reduce fulfillment costs.
+This is especially important for international merchants who face greater shipping distances.

 Allocating inventory to different warehouses via your suppliers is a great way to reduce shipping costs.
 For best results, forecast item demand by region and allocate accordingly.
 You can use your store analytics to evaluate your target geographies, then look for reliable 3PLs in these regions.